-Mock Interviews for 2022 MSc ehealth (McMaster) and MHI (University of Toronto) entry is now available!
+Mock Interviews for 2022 MSc ehealth (McMaster) and MHI (University of Toronto) entry is closed.
+Good luck to all interviewees!

 I'm a graduate of the MSc ehealth program at McMaster University currently working full-time in the Canadian healthcare system.
 During my MSc ehealth studies, I was offered full scholarship and NSERC CGS-M scholarship.
 I have a track record of success in difficult digital health interviews/presentations - for example, I scored my 8-month MSc ehealth internship at eHealth Ontario, one of the most competitive internships (with a very difficult interview) available in my cohort.
 Outside of my MSc ehealth classes, I co-founded an award-winning health analytics company that won first place at Hack the City and also first place at The [email protected] Student Startup Competition for $20k cash prize (with difficult multi-judge interviews and presentations).
 More info about me at mingli.ca